khareesmith/WritingGPT/README.md

 ## Overview

-WritingGPT is a powerful web application that harnesses OpenAI's GPT-4 to generate, edit, and optimize articles and blog posts.
+WritingGPT is a powerful web application that harnesses OpenAI's GPT API to generate, edit, and optimize articles and blog posts.
 Choose from specialized writing teams tailored to various topics, such as tech 🧪, fashion 👗, or sports ⚽.
 From drafting to final edits, including SEO considerations and image research, WritingGPT provides a comprehensive solution for content creation.

 ## Features